govm-project/govm/README.md

 remove
 ------
-Removes a the whole privileged docker container and its virtual machine data.
+Removes the whole privileged docker container and its virtual machine data.

 | Flag  | Description                                                                                     | Required |
 |-------|-------------------------------------------------------------------------------------------------|----------|